Hitachi Rail Italy Driverless Metro: Milan

 The Milan Metro's Line 5 first section between Bignami and the interconnection with M3 at Zara opened on 10 February 2013.
 The second stage opened on 1 March 2014, and runs from Zara to Porta Garibaldi station.
 The third opened in 2015, and runs from Garibaldi to San Siro stadium.
 The fourth section will run from Bignami to Monza, and it is planned to open by 2027.
 The first stage of 5.6 km was estimated to cost €500 million.

 Milan Metro's fourth line runs from Linate Airport to San Cristoforo.
-It's 15 km long with 21 stations.
-The first section, running from Linate to Dateo, opened on 26 November 2022, while the completion of the line it's in 2024.
+It is 15 km long with 21 stations.
+The first section, running from Linate to Dateo, opened on 26 November 2022, the full line was completed in 2024.

 Riyadh

 An 11·5 km metro serving the Princess Nora Bint Abdulrahman University on the outskirts of Riyadh opened in 2012.

 Rome

 Rome Metro's Line C is 25.5 km long, of which 17.6 km are underground.
 Metropolitana di Roma has ordered thirty six-car units, which are 20 cm wider than the other systems' vehicles, and capable of carrying 1,200 passengers per train.
 Average speed on the system is 35 km/h, with the headway varying from three to twelve minutes.